TudorRu/S3-portfolio/Portfolio/README.md

 Picture with test stage

 <p>In the above picture, you can observe that the pipeline will automatically detect the test project and will run all the tests found, and generating a code coverage
-report which can be analyzed in SonarCloud.
+report which will be analyzed in SonarCloud.
 </p>

-<h4>Build and deploy pipeline</h4>
+<h4>Build docker and deploy pipeline</h4>

 Picture with building docker image